-Healthy body, healthy mind, right?
-There’s no denying there is an intimate link between feeling great and feeling great, between treating your body well and reaping the rewards when it comes to a calmer, more serene, and simply better mental life.
+Healthy body, healthy mind.
+There’s no denying an intimate link between feeling great and feeling great, between treating your body well and reaping the rewards for a calmer, more serene, and simply better mental life.

 Did you know that according to the World Health Organization, nearly 1 billion people globally suffer from a mental disorder in any given year [Mental Health]?
 Taking care of both your physical and mental health is crucial for your overall well-being.